 Beverly Seckinger's curious and empathetic camera brings you close to a group who have made a communal life together for forty years – not without heartache and heartbreak, but beyond the isolation of nuclear families and privatized child-rearing.
 Great for students of ethnography, American Studies classrooms, courses exploring inter-generational communal life and anyone interested in the texture of everyday life lived in a vibrant and unconventional community.

 An intimate and moving journey...a timely contribution to the renewed interest in the back-to-the-land movement among the millennials and a must see for all baby boomers.

-A beautiful example of an ethnographic film that can enhance students' learning in a variety of fields.
-In my fields of Women’s, Gender and Sexuality Studies and Religious Studies, I can imagine Hippie Family Values helping students to understand what it means to try to build and sustain a utopian community.
+A beautiful example of an ethnographic film that can enhance students' learning in a variety of fields, helping them understand what it means to try to build and sustain a utopian community.